 Summary of Works

-These exterior conservation works are being undertaken as the first priority to ensure that any damp and deterioration issues are addressed before any exterior or interior finishes works are undertaken.
-Undertaking aesthetic works such as reinstating colour schemes and decorative finishes will be a waste of time and money and will fail unless all underlying building issues are addressed first.
+These exterior conservation works were important as the first priority to ensure that any damp and deterioration issues are addressed before any further exterior or interior finishes works are undertaken.
+Aesthetic works, such as reinstating colour schemes and decorative finishes, will be a waste of time and money and will fail unless all underlying building issues are addressed first.
 It is essential that the buildings are in good condition and any water ingress issues are addressed before these types of works are undertaken as a second stage.

 - Slate roof repairs to the three buildings using recycled Welsh slates;

 - Repair/replacement of rainwater goods and flashings as required to the three buildings;

 - Replacement of the weathering mortar to the top of the parapet of the mansion and kitchen wing;